dbos-inc/dbos-docs/docs/tutorials/logging.md

 ---
 sidebar_position: 7
 title: Logging and Tracing
-description: Learn to use Operon logging and tracing
+description: Learn to use logging and tracing in DBOS
 ---

-In this section we will learn to use Operon's built-in logging and tracing systems.
+In this section we will learn to use DBOS's built-in logging and tracing systems.

 ## Logging

-The Operon runtime comes with a global logger you can access through any operation's [context](../api-reference/contexts.md).
+The DBOS runtime comes with a global logger you can access through any operation's [context](../api-reference/contexts.md).

 ### Usage